SoleimaniGhazaleh/soleimanighazaleh.github.io/projects.md

 </a>

 <p>
-Investigating how electric field modeling and individualized neuroimaging data can guide TMS/tES interventions for substance use disorders.
+Investigating how electric field modeling and individualized neuroimaging data can guide TMS interventions for substance use disorders.
 <br>
 <br><br>
 🧰 Please visit the <a href="https://github.com/SoleimaniGhazaleh/fmri-guided-TMS-GUI" target="_blank">GitHub repository</a> to access a user-friendly GUI for generating fMRI-guided TMS coordinates and running electric field simulations — from DICOM scans to ready-to-use targets.